 Does that green tinge to your eggs creep you out?
 Don't worry.
 It doesn't mean they've gone bad.
 Eggs scrambled in a cast-iron skillet can turn a bit green because the iron in the pan reacts with the sulfur in the egg whites.
 And that greenish ring around the yolk of a hard-boiled egg happens when eggs have cooked too long at too high a temperature.

 Whether scrambled, poached, sunny-side up, or in omelets or quiches, eggs are easy, versatile, and inexpensive.
-One large egg gives you 6 grams of protein and has lots of vitamins and minerals -- all for only 70 calories.
+One large egg gives you 6 grams of protein and has lots of vitamins and minerals -- all for only 72 calories.
 They're also not the bad-for-you food we once thought they were.
 Eating an egg a day should be OK for most people.
-If you're closely watching your cholesterol, try egg whites.

 All of an egg's cholesterol and fat are in its flavorful, rich yolk.
-A large egg has as much cholesterol as a single serving of liver, shrimp, or duck meat.
 The yolk isn't all bad, though.
 It holds a lot of the egg's vitamins, including all of its vitamins A, D, and E. About half of an egg's protein is in the white, which is low-calorie and fat-free.

 Keep your eggs in the main part of the refrigerator, not the door (even if it has a little egg caddy).
 The main part of your fridge will keep them colder.
 And leave them in the egg carton.
 Not only will it protect their shells, but it'll also keep them from taking on strong odors and flavors of other foods like fish.
 As a rule of thumb, use raw eggs within 3 weeks.